tuyendev2505/telebot-vic/README.md

 ![Cute Icon](./background.gif)

-## 🚀 Technologies Used

-- **ReactJS:** A popular JavaScript library for building user interfaces, providing a robust and efficient front-end foundation for Victorious Wallet.

-- **Account Abstraction:** We implement account abstraction to enhance security and streamline the user experience, ensuring a safe and accessible environment for crypto transactions.

-- **Telegram Mini App:** Explore the integration of a Telegram mini app to bring additional functionality and communication channels to Victorious Wallet users.

 ## ✨ Features

 - **Easy Access:** No need to create a separate wallet - get started with Viction effortlessly.